dapr/docs/howto/self-hosted-no-docker/README.md

 In this mode two different binaries are installed `daprd` and `placement`.
 The `placement` binary is needed to enable [actors](../../concepts/actors/README.md) in a Dapr self-hosted installation.

-In this mode no default components such as Redis are installed for state managment or pub/sub.
-This means, that aside from [Service Invocation](../../concepts/service-invocation/README.md), no other building block functionality is availble on install out of the box.
-Users are free to setup their own environemnt and custom components.
-Furthermore, actor based service invocation is possible if a statestore is configured as explained in the following sections.
+In this mode no default components such as Redis are installed for state management or pub/sub.
+This means, that aside from [Service Invocation](../../concepts/service-invocation/README.md), no other building block functionality is available on install out of the box.
+Users are free to setup their own environment and custom components.
+Furthermore, actor based service invocation is possible if a state store is configured as explained in the following sections.

 ## Service invocation
-See [this sample](https://github.com/dapr/samples/tree/master/11.hello-dapr-slim) for an example on how to perform service invocation in this mode.
+See [this sample](https://github.com/dapr/samples/tree/master/hello-dapr-slim) for an example on how to perform service invocation in this mode.

 ## Enabling state management or pub/sub